LukasNord/git-hub-30-day-challenge/README.md

 2.)
 Diggin in on I/O Bound vs. CPU Bound applications.  https://bytearcher.com/articles/io-vs-cpu-bound/  Part of deeper learning on Node.js and what problem space it works best in.

+### November 5th:

+1.)
+20 minutes of deep stretching.

+2.)
+Reading into Elastic Search and Apache Lucene.
+Very intrigued by the speed and scale of how this can handle massive data sets.
+(15 min)